Religion in Kenya: Christianity

 Other statistically significant non-Catholic and non-Protestant movements include the New Apostolic Church, Jehovah's Witnesses, United Pentecostal Church International, and Branhamism.
 The non-Protestant and non-Catholic groups make up about 11.8% of the population.

 As of the end of 2019, The Church of Jesus Christ of Latter-day Saints claimed more than 14,000 members in 54 official congregations in Kenya.
-There are also 5 Family History Centers in Kenya, along with an employment resource centre in Nairobi.
+There are also five Family History Centers in Kenya, along with an employment resource centre in Nairobi.
 Joseph W. Sitati, a native of Kenya, is a general authority of the church and current president of the Africa Central Area, which oversees the church's activities in about 16 countries on the African continent.
 The church has announced plans to build a temple in Nairobi, with it still in the planning stages, as of early 2021.
-The church has 2 stakes in Nairobi, with other areas either having districts or branches, who are directly overseen by the missions, although the church does not yet have a presence in much of the country.
+The church has two stakes in Nairobi, with other areas either having districts or branches, who are directly overseen by the missions, although the church does not yet have a presence in much of the country.
 The church previously had one mission based in Nairobi, although Mombasa was in the Tanzania Dar es Salaam Mission, which was organized in July 2020, while a small area along the Ugandan border was in the Uganda Kampala Mission.

-Due to the proposed law of right to worship, there have been tremendous increase in number of churches in the country recently.
+Due to the proposed law of the right to worship, there has been a tremendous increase in the number of churches in the country recently.

-A 2015 study estimates some 70,000 Christian believers from a Muslim background in the country, most of them belonging to some form of Protestantism.
+A 2015 study estimated there to be some 70,000 Christian believers from a Muslim background in Kenya.

 Islam

-Islam is the religion of 10.91 percent of the population.
-Most Muslims in Kenya are Sunni, mostly of the Shafii rite.
-Approximately 8% are non-denominational Muslims, 7% percent identify themselves as Shia and about 4% identify themselves as Ahmadi Muslims, as well as a small proportion of Ibadism practitioners.
+Islam is the religion of 10.91% of the population.
+Most Muslims in Kenya are Sunni, mostly of the Shafii school of Islamic law.
+Approximately 8% are non-denominational Muslims, 7% identify themselves as Shia and about 4% identify themselves as Ahmadi Muslims, as well as a small proportion of Ibadism practitioners.
 Muslims are concentrated mainly in the Coastal and North Eastern Regions.
 Nairobi has several mosques and a notable Muslim population.
-There are large and historically significant populations of Swahili Muslims on the coast (most notably in Mombasa, Lamu and Malindi), in the Western Province, and smaller numbers of Somali, Arab and South Asian Muslims.
+There are large and historically significant populations of Swahili Muslims on the coast (most notably in Mombasa, Lamu and Malindi), in the Western Provinces, and smaller numbers of Arab and South Asian Muslims.

 Religious Shari'ah courts, called Kadhi courts, are given jurisdiction over certain civil matters such as divorce and inheritance under the constitution of Kenya.
 Muslims have complained that they are targeted and discriminated against by the government, particularly since the 1998 United States embassy bombings in Nairobi and elsewhere.
-The religions subsiding in Kenya do not display the distinctions between the 42 cultures.
-They mainly display the traditions of the larger "umbrella" cultures.